jeremyricketts/presentations.jeremyricketts.com/README.md

 A collection of my presentations.
 Built with reveal.js (below).

-Each presentation is in its own directory and lives within a single index.html file.
+Each presentation is in its own directory and lives within a single `index.html` file.
 All reveal.js assets are referenced from the root.
-Assets for each presentation live in each presentation's directory in an `assets` folder.
+Assets for each presentation live in each presentation's directory in an `img`, `js`, `scss`, `css` (etc) folders.
+Compass should be run from within the presentation folder.

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.png?branch=master)](https://travis-ci.org/hakimel/reveal.js)